Chief Leonard George Building

 Vancouver, BC

-Project Keywords: Affordable Housing, Air Barrier, Community, Enclosure, Energy Performance, First Nations, High Performance, High-Rise, Indigenous, Mass Timber, Multifamily, Passive House
+Keywords: Affordable Housing, Air Barrier, Community, Enclosure, Energy Performance, First Nations, High Performance, High-rise, Indigenous, Mass Timber, Multifamily, Passive House

-• Services Provided Building Enclosure Consulting, Passive House Consulting, Air Barrier Commissioning Services
+• Services Provided Building Enclosure Consulting, Passive House Consulting, Facade Engineering Services

-• Photography Intelligent City, Province of BC, Take Off Photography, Ventena Construction
+• Photographers Images courtesy of Intelligent City, Province of BC, Take Off Photography, Ventana Construction

 CLGB_Ventena Construction 08